greg-raven/Uncommon-Sense/_posts/2016-05-02-you-get-what-you-reward.md

 ---
-title: 'You get what you reward'
+title: "You get what you reward"
 layout: post
 categories:
 - government